Mississippi

 Upcoming Elections

-Last updated: March 2022
+Last updated: August 2024

 Voting in Mississippi

 The polls must be open from 7:00 a.m. to 7:00 p.m.
 Central Time on Election Day.
-A voter in line at the polling place by 7:00 p.m. must be allowed to vote
+A voter in line at the polling place by 7:00 p.m. must be allowed to vote.

 Voters are required to go to their assigned polling place.
 Voters can determine the proper polling place by checking the Mississippi Secretary of State website’s Polling Place Locator for County elections.
-Polling place for Municipal elections may differ from the polling places for County elections.
+Polling places for Municipal elections may differ from the polling places for County elections.
 To find out where your polling place is for municipal elections, contact your County Circuit Clerk or Municipal Clerk.

 Registration Deadlines

-- For registration deadlines, see How to Register below.
+• For registration deadlines, see How to Register below.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.